 Ceitidh selected poets predominantly writing in Scottish Gaelic and Thomas selected writers writing in Scots.
 Aoife is based in Inverness, as is Ceitidh, Hugh in Dumfriesshire and Thomas in Hawick.
 Their inclusion recognises that there is a rich pool of talent across Scotland.
 If this pilot programme proves successful, we will make available opportunities for expressions of interest for the guest curator roles, particularly for poets living beyond the Central Belt.
 We will also continue our support for new works in Scottish Gaelic and Scots language.
 Next year’s theme will celebrate the 250th anniversary of the birth of Walter Scott.

-To read the poems commissioned by the Champions project, click here.
+To read the poems commissioned by the Ambassadors project, click here.